Nargonath/cra-build-watch/README.md

 - `-v|--verbose`: display webpack build output.
 - `-e|--postbuild`: run a script after each successful build.
 Example: `cra-build-watch -e "echo 'build is done'"`
   - default: `""` (nothing to run)
+- `--run-once`: only build once and exit, to mimic a build process
+  - default: `false`

 # Contributions